charleston76/interviewChallenge/README.md

     sf data create record --sobject Account --values "Name='Some Account Name' Website=www.example.com"

-But just to show you a little bit about the data tree importation, let's do it in another way:
+But just to show you a little bit about the data tree importation, let's do it in another way instead:

     sf data import tree --files scripts/json/Account-Contact.json